joostkremers/ebib/docs/ebib-manual.md

 the master database which is then added to the slave.

-If you save a slave database, it is saved as a normal, standalone `.bib` file that can be used with BibTeX and/or `biblatex`.
+If you save a slave database, it is saved as a normal, standalone `.bib` file that can be used with `biblatex` or BibTeX.
 When you reopen the file in Ebib, a special comment at the top of the file makes sure that Ebib recognises it as a slave database and loads the master database as well if necessary.
 Note that when Ebib opens a slave database, it only